April is Housing Lottery time

 Instructions for requesting proof of a student's enrollment--for insurance or other documentation purposes--are available from the Registrar's Office.

 Health Fee & Health Insurance

-Because of the mandatory Health Fee, all actively-enrolled students may use Health Services as well as Counseling and Psychological Services, whether they have the Brown-sponsored health insurance plan or another plan.
-The student's health insurance comes into play for costs of tests, medications, vaccines, treatment, and outside referrals.
+All actively-enrolled students may use Health Services as well as Counseling and Psychological Services, whether they have the Brown-sponsored health insurance plan (SHIP) or another plan.
+More about health & wellness at Brown...

-Dowload a Year at a Glance document from the Important Dates page.
+Download a Year at a Glance document from the Important Dates page.

 Safety at Brown